ONSdigital/sdc-int-rh-ui/README.md

 # Respondent Home Python Web Application
 Respondent Home is part of ONS's Survey Data Collection platform.
 It allows users to validate their Unique Access Code (UAC) and forwards them to the [ONS eQ Survey Runner](https://github.com/ONSdigital/eq-survey-runner) upon successful validation.
-It also enables users to request new/replacement UACs.

 This repository contains the Python [AIOHTTP](http://docs.aiohttp.org/en/stable/) application that is the user interface for the Respondent Home product.